-- 1 Senior Citizen Housing Development must comply with Sections 51.2 and 51.3 of the California Civil Code- and all units provided in the resulting Senior Citizen Housing Development should be reserved for Senior Citizens regardless of the specifications stated in Table 12.22 A.37(c)(2)(iii). - 2 Residential Units provided for Transitional Foster Youth, Disabled Veterans, or Homeless Persons in Table 12.22 A.37(c)(2)(iii) shall be provided as Very Low Income Restricted Affordable Units. - 3 Residential Units provided for Lower Income Students shall be provided at an affordability level as specified in California Government Code Section 65915(b)(1)(F).
+1 Senior Citizen Housing Development must comply with Sections 51.2 and 51.3 of the California Civil Code and all units provided in the resulting Senior Citizen Housing Development should be reserved for Senior Citizens regardless of the specifications stated in Table 12.22 A.37(c)(2)(iii).

+2 Residential Units provided for Transitional Foster Youth, Disabled Veterans, or Homeless Persons in Table 12.22 A.37(c)(2)(iii) shall be provided as Very Low Income Restricted Affordable Units.

+3 Residential Units provided for Lower Income Students shall be provided at an affordability level as specified in California Government Code Section 65915(b)(1)(F).

-- (3) The Housing Development does not require the demolition of a Designated Historic Resource, as demolition is defined in LAMC Section 13B.8.1.C of Chapter 1A of this Code, and any proposed alteration to a Designated Historic Resource shall not be approved until a review has been completed by the Office of Historic Resources. - (4) Housing Developments located on project sites that meet the definition of an Environmental Consideration Area shall comply with all applicable standards contained in the Environmental Protection Measures adopted pursuant to LAMC Section 11.5.15. - (d) Procedures.
-A Housing Development that meets the provisions of this Subdivision shall be reviewed pursuant to Procedures described in this Paragraph , as set forth below.
-Though an Aapproval of a Density Bonus or Incentive pursuant to this Subdivision shall not, in and of itself, trigger a General Plan Amendment, ₹Zone eChange, Project Review or other discretionary review actions required by this Zoning Code1, the applicable procedures set forth in LAMC Section 13A.2.10 (Multiple Approvals) of Chapter 1A of this Code shall apply for Housing Developments seeking other discretionary approvals in conjunction with an application requested pursuant to the procedures in Paragraph (d). - (1) Los Angeles Department of Building and Safety Review.
-Housing Developments seeking Base Incentives described in Paragraph (e) and/or Incentives listed on the Menu of Incentives described in LAMC Section 12.22 A.37(f)(2) Paragraph (f) shall be considered ministerial and processed by the Department of Building and Safety. - (i) Exception.
+- (3) The Housing Development does not require the demolition of a Designated Historic Resource, as demolition is defined in LAMC Section 13B.8.1.C of Chapter 1A of this Code, and any proposed alteration to a Designated Historic Resource shall not be approved until a review has been completed by the Office of Historic Resources. - (4) Housing Developments located on project sites that meet the definition of an Environmental Consideration Area shall comply with all applicable standards contained in the Environmental Protection Measures adopted pursuant to LAMC Section 11.5.15.

+- (d) Procedures.
+A Housing Development that meets the provisions of this Subdivision shall be reviewed pursuant to Procedures described in this Paragraph.
+Though an approval of a Density Bonus or Incentive pursuant to this Subdivision shall not, in and of itself, trigger a General Plan Amendment, Zone Change, Project Review or other discretionary review actions required by this Zoning Code, the applicable procedures set forth in LAMC Section 13A.2.10 (Multiple Approvals) of Chapter 1A of this Code shall apply for Housing Developments seeking other discretionary approvals in conjunction with an application requested pursuant to the procedures in Paragraph (d). - (1) Los Angeles Department of Building and Safety Review.
+Housing Developments seeking Base Incentives described in Paragraph (e) and/or Incentives listed on the Menu of Incentives described in LAMC Section 12.22 A.37(f)(2) shall be considered ministerial and processed by the Department of Building and Safety. - (i) Exception.
 Housing Developments requesting Incentives from the Menu of Incentives that cannot comply with the criteria established in LAMC Section 12.22 A.37(f)(1)(iii) shall comply with procedures set forth in LAMC Section 12.22 A.37(d)(2).

-- (2) Expanded Administrative Review.
-The following Housing Developments shall be ministerially reviewed by the Department of City Planning approved pursuant to Expanded Administrative Review, as set forth by the provisions of LAMC Section 13B.3.2 (Expanded Administrative Review) of Chapter 1A of this Code.
+(2) Expanded Administrative Review.
+The following Housing Developments shall be ministerially reviewed by the Department of City Planning pursuant to Expanded Administrative Review, as set forth by the provisions of LAMC Section 13B.3.2 (Expanded Administrative Review) of Chapter 1A of this Code.
 As defined in this section, ministerial approval means an administrative process to approve a "use by right" as this term is defined in California Government Code Section 65583.2 (i).
-Housing Developments requesting waivers or modifications reductions of Development Setandards in addition to Incentives shall be subject to the Procedures described in LAMC Section 12.22 A.37(d)(3). - (i) Housing Developments that request the Public Benefit Options described in Paragraph (g).
-Housing Developments that request only Public Benefit Options in addition to Incentives listed on the Menu of Incentives shall not be subject to any hearing procedures regardless of the provisions contained in LAMC Section 13B.3.2.D. - (ii) Housing Developments that request Incentives, allowed by Table 12.22

-A.37(f)(1)(i), not listed on the Menu of Incentives described in LAMC
+Housing Developments requesting waivers or reductions of Development Standards in addition to Incentives shall be subject to the Procedures described in LAMC Section 12.22 A.37(d)(3).

+- (i) Housing Developments that request the Public Benefit Options described in Paragraph (g).
+Housing Developments that request only Public Benefit Options in addition to Incentives listed on the Menu of Incentives shall not be subject to any hearing procedures regardless of the provisions contained in LAMC Section 13B.3.2.D. - (ii) Housing Developments that request Incentives not listed on the Menu of Incentives described in LAMC Section 12.22 A.37(f)(2).
+Housing Developments that request Incentives not listed on the Menu of Incentives may be subject to a public hearing as described in LAMC Section 13B.3.2.D.